DanTheWizard/ESportsPyManager/README.md

     - Sends real-time data such as CPU usage, memory, focused window, and logged-in user.
 <br><br>
 - 🚫 **Remote Game Blocking**
-  - Receives `status` and `action` commands over MQTT to:
+  - Receives `status` and `action` commands over WebSocket to block or unblock specific games.
-  - Kill pre-configured game launchers (Steam, Epic, Riot, Battle.net)
+  - Kill configured game launchers (Steam, Epic, Riot, Battle.net) based on a map in `map.py`
 <br><br>
 - 🖥️ Run remote custom actions like:
   - Shutdown (with an arg of a timer)